 This Town In Arkansas Has A Dark And Evil History That Will Never Be Forgotten

-Today the city of Elaine is a small, sleepy city on the Arkansas delta.
+Today, the city of Elaine is a small, sleepy town on the Arkansas delta.
 In the fall of 1919, however, it was a nightmare.
 Looking at it now, you’d never guess that this Arkansas town has a dark and evil history.
 The 1919 Elaine Massacre of September 30 through October 2 set Elaine apart from all other small towns in Arkansas.
-The three day event was the deadliest racial conflict in Arkansas history and may well be the single deadliest in the history of the United States.
-It’s impossible to confirm that because sources disagree on the scale of the massacre.
-All that can be absolutely confirmed is that the African American casualties numbered in the hundreds.
+The three day event was the deadliest racial conflict in the history of Arkansas: it may even be the single deadliest in the history of the United States.
+It’s impossible to confirm the true number of losses, because sources disagree on the scale of the massacre.
+The only thing known for certain is that the number of African American casualties numbered in the hundreds.

-Though the headlines from the time never called the events at Elaine a massacre, and a very different narrative was put forth by the officials interviewed at the time, the facts are indisputable, horrific, and overwhelmingly sad.
-The Elaine Massacre is a dark mark on Arkansas’s history, and it will not be forgotten.
-For a more complete retelling of this gruesome story, please visit the Encyclopedia of Arkansas.
+The headlines from the time never called the events at Elaine a massacre.
+A very different narrative was put forth by the officials who were interviewed at the time.
+However, the facts are horrific and overwhelmingly sad.
+The Elaine massacre is a dark spot in the history of Arkansas, and it will not be forgotten.
+For more information about this tragic event, check out the Encyclopedia of Arkansas.
 You can view more horrifying stories from the history of Arkansas here.